avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 ---

 > The wave organ sculpture is located in the Marina neighborhood in San Francisco.
-Find it hidden in between Crissy Fields and Fort Mason, and a quiet walking distance east of the Golden Gate Yacht Club.
+Find it hidden in between Crissy Fields and Fort Mason, a quiet walking distance east of the Golden Gate Yacht Club.

 ![Wave Organ in San Francisco](/images/wave-organ-sf.jpg)